Tom-KB/KISS/README.md

 - [Contributing](#contributing)

 ## Security Considerations
-Use these libraries with caution, as overall security depends not only on the backend implementation but also on how you exchange and protect cryptographic keys.
+Use this library with caution, as overall security depends not only on the backend implementation but also on how you exchange and protect cryptographic keys.

 ## Features
 Here is the list of available backend implementations :